Alexithymia: Psychoanalytic model

-However, there is some ongoing disagreement in the field about the definition of alexithymia.
-When measured in empirical studies, constricted imaginal processes are often found not to statistically cohere with the other components of alexithymia.
-Such findings have led to debate in the field about whether IMP is indeed a component of alexithymia.
-For example, in 2017, Preece and colleagues introduced the attention-appraisal model of alexithymia, where they suggested that IMP be removed from the definition and that alexithymia be conceptually composed only of DIF, DDF, and EOT, as each of these three are specific to deficits in emotion processing.
+Constricted imaginal processes, defined as a lack of spontaneous imagining, does not correlate with the other components.
+Such findings have led to ongoing debate in the field about whether IMP is indeed a component of alexithymia.
+For example, in 2017, Preece and colleagues introduced the attention-appraisal model of alexithymia, wherein they suggested that IMP be removed from the definition and that alexithymia be conceptually composed only of DIF, DDF, and EOT, as each of these three are specific to deficits in emotion processing.
+These core differences in the definition of alexithymia, regarding the inclusion or exclusion of IMP, correspond to differences between psychoanalytic and cognitive-behavioral conceptualizations of alexithymia.
+Whereas psychoanalytic formulations tend to continue to place importance on IMP, the attention-appraisal model (presently the most widely used cognitive-behavioral model of alexithymia) excludes IMP from the construct.
 In practice, since the constricted imaginal processes items were removed from earlier versions of the TAS-20 in the 1990s, the most used alexithymia assessment tools (and consequently most alexithymia research studies) have only assessed the construct in terms of DIF, DDF, and EOT.
+In terms of the relevance of alexithymic deficits for the processing of negative (e.g., sadness) or positive (e.g., happiness) emotions, the Perth Alexithymia Questionnaire (PAQ) is presently the only alexithymia measure that enables valence-specific assessments of alexithymia across both negative and positive emotions; recent work with the PAQ has highlighted that alexithymic deficits in emotion processing do often extend across both negative and positive emotions, although people typically report more difficulties for negative emotions.
+Such findings of valence-specific effects in alexithymia are also supported by brain imaging studies.

 Studies (using measures of alexithymia assessing DIF, DDF, and EOT) have reported that the prevalence rate of high alexithymia is less than 10% of the population.
-A less common finding suggests that there may be a higher prevalence of alexithymia amongst males than females, which may be accounted for by difficulties some males have with "describing feelings", but not by difficulties in "identifying feelings" in which males and females show similar abilities.
+A less common finding suggests that there may be a higher prevalence of alexithymia amongst males than females, which may be accounted for by difficulties some males have with "describing feelings", but not by difficulties in "identifying feelings", in which males and females show similar abilities.
+Work with the PAQ has suggested that the alexithymia construct manifests similarly across different cultural groups, and those of different ages (i.e., has the same structure and components).

 Psychologist R. Michael Bagby and psychiatrist Graeme J. Taylor have argued that the alexithymia construct is inversely related to the concepts of psychological mindedness and emotional intelligence and there is "strong empirical support for alexithymia being a stable personality trait rather than just a consequence of psychological distress".